 The 8th Self-Publishing Conference

 The 6th Self-Publishing Conference will take place on Saturday 28th April 2018 at the University of Leicester.

 What to expect at the conference…

 The Self-Publishing Conference is the UK’s only dedicated self-publishing event, offering authors a chance to find out about a wide range of publishing options, to hear from and question those who work within the thriving self-publishing world, and to network with fellow authors, many of whom will already be experienced self-publishers.

 Now it its fifth year, the conference is supported and sponsored by many familiar names, including the Writers’ & Artists’, Nielsen, Matador, the Historical Novel Society, The Book Guild Ltd and Indie.Go.co.uk.
 The event attracts experienced professionals from the worlds of editing, marketing, production, design and distribution.
 The 2020 conference has had to be cancelled because of the ongoing Covid 19 situation, but at the 2021 conference we hope to welcome speakers from, among others, The Booksellers Association, the Society of Authors and the Writers Guild of Great Britain.

 The informal event aims to educate, inform and inspire authors who are publishing their own work, or who are considering that as a route to market.
 The day attracts a wide variety of authors, from fiction to children’s, non-fiction to business, and the day is structured so that delegates can choose those sessions through the day that are of the most relevance to their own requirements.

 Previous years have seen overwhelmingly positive feedback for the event, and it tends to sell out quickly.
-In 2017, the cost of attending is again £65.00, with this year an ‘early-bird’ discount for those registering before the 31st December 2016 of just £55.00.
+In 2018, the cost of attending is again £65.00.
 Full details of the conference speakers and sessions can be found on this website, along with a registration form (active from December 2020).
 In addition, we have made many resources from previous years’ events available in our resource centre.

 Input from industry experts